 Incidence of Adverse Events

-Incidence of postoperative nausea and vomiting (PONV).
+Incidence of postoperative nausea/vomiting (PONV) and pruritus.

 Time frame: First 48 hours.